erebe/personal-server/README.md

 <p></p>

-It has been more than 15 years now that I manage my own dedicated server, I am in my thirties, and it all started thanks to a talk from Benjamin Bayart [Internet libre, ou minitel 2.0](https://www.youtube.com/watch?v=AoRGoQ76PK8) or for the non French "Free internet or minitel 2.0".
+It has been more than 15 years now that I manage my own dedicated server, I am in my thirties, and it all started thanks to a talk from Benjamin Bayart [Internet libre, ou minitel 2.0](https://www.youtube.com/watch?v=AoRGoQ76PK8) or for the non-French "Free internet or minitel 2.0".
 For those who don't know what is a minitel, let me quote for you Wikipedia.

 > The Minitel was a videotex online service accessible through telephone lines, and was the world's most successful online service prior to the World Wide Web.
 It was invented in Cesson-Sévigné, near Rennes in Brittany, France.

-In the essence, the talk is about creating awareness in 2007 that internet is starting to lose its decentralized nature and look like more to a minitel 2.0 due to our reliance on centralized big corp for about everything on the Web.
-This warning ring even louder nowaday with the advent of the Cloud where our computers are now just a fancy screen for accessing data/compute remotely.
+In the essence, the talk is about creating awareness in 2007 that the internet is starting to lose its decentralized nature and look like more to a minitel 2.0 due to our reliance on centralized big corp for about everything on the Web.
+This warning ring even louder nowadays with the advent of the Cloud where our computers are now just a fancy screen for accessing data/compute remotely.

-I went from hardcore extremist, by hosting a server made from scrap materials behind my parent house telephone line, using Gentoo to recompile everything, control every USE flags and have the statisfaying pleasure of adding `-mtune=native` to the compilation command line.
-Some years later, after behing fed up of having to spend night to recompile eveything on an old intel pentium 3 because I missed a USE flag that was mandatory to try this new software, I switched to Debian.
+I went from hardcore extremist, by hosting a server made from scrap materials behind my parent house telephone line, using Gentoo to recompile everything, control every USE flags and have the satisfying pleasure of adding `-mtune=native` to the compilation command line.
+Some years later, after being fed up with having to spend nights to recompile everything on an old Intel Pentium 3 because I missed a USE flag that was mandatory to try this new software, I switched to Debian.

 At that point I thought I had the perfect setup, just do an `apt-get install` and you have your software installed in a few minutes, is there anything more than that really ?

 It was at that time also that I switched from hosting my server at my parent house to a hosting company.
-I was out for college and calling my parents to ask them to reboot the machine because it frozed due to aging components was taking too much time.
+I was out for college and calling my parents to ask them to reboot the machine because it froze due to aging components was taking too much time.
 I was living in the constant fear of losing some emails and friends on IRC were complaining that the archive/history of the channel that my server was providing was not accessible anymore.
-So as hard as the decision had been, especially since everything was installed by hand without configuration management, I went to see my parents to tell them that I am removing the server from their care to host it on `online.net` and that they should expect even less calls from me from now on.
+So as hard as the decision had been, especially since everything was installed by hand without configuration management, I went to see my parents to tell them that I am removing the server from their care to host it on `online.net` and that they should expect even fewer calls from me from now on.

-Rich of this new available bandwith and after porting my manual deployments to Ansible, I really thought this time I had the perfect setup.
+Rich of this new available bandwidth and after porting my manual deployments to Ansible, I really thought this time I had the perfect setup.
 Easy to install and configured management !
 Is there anything more than that really ?

 I had found my cruise boat and sailed peacefully with it until the dependencies monsters knocked me off board.
-When you try to **CRAM** everything (mail, webserver, gitlab, pop3, imap, torrent, owncloud, munin, ...) into a single machine on Debian, you ultimatly end-up activating unstable repository to get the latest version of packages and end-up with conflicting versions between softwares to the point that doing an `apt-get update && apt-get upgrade` is now your nemesis.
+When you try to **CRAM** everything (mail, webserver, gitlab, pop3, imap, torrent, owncloud, munin, ...) into a single machine on Debian, you ultimately end-up activating unstable repository to get the latest version of packages and end-up with conflicting versions between softwares to the point that doing an `apt-get update && apt-get upgrade` is now your nemesis.

 While avoiding system upgrade, I spent some time playing with Kvm/Xen, FreeBSD jails, Illumos, micro-kernel (I thought it will be the future :x) and the new player in town Docker !
-I ended-up using Docker due to being too busy/lazy to reinstall everything on something new and Docker allowed me to progressively isalote/patch the software that were annoying me.
+I ended-up using Docker due to being too busy/lazy to reinstall everything on something new and Docker allowed me to progressively isolate/patch the software that were annoying me.
 Hello Python projects !

-This hybrid setup worked for a while, but it felt clunky to manage, especially with ansible in the mix.
-I ended-up moving everything into container, not without hasle, and now ansible was felling at odd and the integration between systemd and Docker weird, I was just spending time gluing trivial things.
+This hybrid setup worked for a while, but it felt clunky to manage, especially with Ansible in the mix.
+I ended-up moving everything into containers, not without hassle, and now Ansible was felling at odd and the integration between systemd and Docker weird, I was just spending time gluing trivial things.

-So I spent a bit of time this month to create and share with you my perfect new setup for managing a personnal server in 2020 !
+So I spent a bit of time this month to create and share with you my perfect new setup for managing a personal server in 2020 !

 # Creating a GPG key <a name="gpg"></a>

 So let's start.
-The first step is to create a gpg key.
-This key will serve to encrypt every secrets we have in order to be able to commit them inside the git repository.
+The first step is to create a GPG key.
+This key will serve to encrypt every secret we have in order to be able to commit them inside the git repository.
 With secrets inside git, our repository will be able be standalone and portable across machines.
 We will be able to do a `git clone `and get working !

 ```bash
 gpg --full-generate-key
 ```

-This gpg key will be the guardian of your infrastructure, if it leaks, anybody will be able to access your infra.
+This GPG key will be the guardian of your infrastructure, if it leaks, anybody will be able to access your infra.
 So store it somewhere safe

 ```bash
 gpg --armor --export erebe@erebe.eu > pub.asc